 The Internet of Things (IoT) is generating a demand for the networking of physical objects with embedded sensors to collect data for both commercial and personal applications.
 And as a result, industrial OEM’s are in search of innovative technologies to support this demand with flexible and printed circuitry solutions.
-At The Cubbison Company, we specialize in the designing and engineering of flexible and printed electronics for prototype research and development projects and on commercially viable production runs.
+At The Cubbison Company, we specialize in the engineering of flexible and printed electronics for prototype research and development projects and on commercially viable production runs.

 Have you ever wondered what goes into building a Membrane Switch?
 See the entire process below.

 Please complete the form and upload any plans, drawings or other mocks ups available.
 Our estimators will review your requirements and let you know if any additional information will be required.
 If you have any other questions please feel free to call us at (800) 733-4133.

 The flexibility of copper flex circuitry allows unique connectivity challenges to be met with ease, as well as size restraints.
 Installation and maintenance are fairly simple and the removal of connectors and solder joints further reduce the cost over the lifetime of the solution.
 We ensure the highest quality product by putting copper flex circuits through rigorous testing prior to the assembly of components, avoiding costly and timely reassembly.
 These simple systems are designed to reduce interconnections and eliminate the margin for human error common in traditional wire assemblies.